rust-lang/rfcs/text/0000-match-exhaustiveness.md

 are safe and valid, they will still raise unreachable pattern warnings.
 This is because the lint *does* assume that the entire value we're matching on is deeply-valid, even the sub-data that we're not applying a sub-pattern to.
-But obeying the line (by deleteing the unreachable arm) may change the semantics of the code.
+But obeying the lint (by deleteing the unreachable arm) may change the semantics of the code.
 I don't think this is a big issue.
 The only time you'll encounter it is if you're working explicitly with a type like `!`/`Void` and not with some type parameter `T` where `T = !`.
 If a user is explicitly handling a `!`, which